shenhuiying2017/azure-docs.es-es/articles/hdinsight/hdinsight-storm-scp-programming-guide.md

 <properties
-pageTitle="Guía de programación de SCP.NET | Azure"
+pageTitle="SCP.NET programming guide | Azure"
-description="Aprenda a usar SCP.NET para crear. topologías de Storm basadas en .NET para usarlas con Storm en HDInsight." services="hdinsight" documentationCenter="" authors="raviperi"
+description="Learn how to use SCP.NET to create .NET-based Storm topologies for use with Storm on HDInsight." services="hdinsight" documentationCenter="" authors="raviperi"